Super companies of the circular economy

 Good Big Nice is a Montreal-based lacto-fermented food company that produces traditional recipes in small batches.
 Unpasteurized, upcycled kimchi, sauerkraut, and hot sauces are made from local ingredients.
 A super natural way to preserve food to avoid food waste!

-La Transformerie reduces food waste thanks to the survivors of grocery and fruit stores.
-The Montreal initiative makes vegan spreads, marmalades and sauces in Rosemont-La Petite-Patrie.
-A simple and short list of ingredients, low in sugar, whose jars (and even the labels!) are returnable!
+La Transformerie reduces food waste by using leftovers from grocery stores and fruit stores.
+This Montreal-based initiative produces vegan spreads, marmalades, and sauces in Rosemont-La Petite-Patrie.
+A simple and short list of low-sugar ingredients, with returnable jars (and even labels!)!

 The Montreal company specializes in the production of vegan and natural super popscicles and smoothies.
 These beverages and products (with the real taste of fruits and vegetables) are made from foodstuffs saved from food waste.
 She's also our neighbor, and just for that, we love her very much!